 The three mechanisms that cause this are a northward ITCZ shift, a westward shift of convection, and a strengthening of the subtropical anticyclone.
-This is in contrast to the commonly invoked ocean dynamical thermostat mechanism, which should also emerge in response to forcing over ocean if it were important - but it doesn't.
+This is in contrast to the commonly invoked ocean dynamical thermostat mechanism, which should also operate in response to forcing over ocean, but doesn't.
 All mechanisms we identify have their origin in atmospheric dynamics, but are enhanced by coupled air-sea feedbacks.